Lombok: Present

 Other tourist destinations include Mount Rinjani, Gili Bidara, Gili Lawang, Narmada Park and Mayura Park and Kuta (distinctly different from Kuta, Bali).
 Sekotong, in southwest Lombok, is popular for its numerous and diverse scuba diving locations.

-The Kuta area is also famous for its largely deserted, white sand beaches.
-The Smalltown is rapidly developing since the opening of the International airport in Praya.
-Increasing amounts of surfers from around the globe come here seeking out perfect surf and the slow and rustic feel of Lombok.
-South Lombok surfing is considered some of the best in the world.
+The Kuta area has largely deserted, white sand beaches.
+The area is developing since the opening of the international airport in Praya.
+Surfers visit the area for its surf and what they describe as the slow and rustic feel of Lombok.
+South Lombok surfing is considered by some to be among the best in the world.
 Large polar lows push up through the Indian Ocean directing long range, high period swell from as far south as Heard Island from late March through to September or later.
-This coincided with the dry season and South-East trade winds that blow like clockwork.
-Lombok is famous for its diversity of breaks, which includes world-renowned Desert Point at Banko Banko in the southwest of the island.
+This coincides with the dry season and South-East trade winds.
+Lombok has a diversity of breaks, which includes Desert Point at Banko Banko in the southwest of the island.

 The northern west coast near Tanjung has many new upmarket hotel and villa developments centered about the Sire and Medana peninsular nearby to the Gili islands and a new boating marina at Medana Bay.
 These new developments complement the already existing five-star resorts and a large golf course already established there.